UConvertX

 0.293071

-Converting btu to watts is a critical task in HVAC engineering, energy analysis, and building science.
-Whether you are sizing an air conditioning system, comparing heating equipment ratings, or translating thermal power specifications between imperial and metric units, our free online converter delivers instant and accurate results every time.
+Many users search for BTU to watts conversion when they actually need BTU/h to watts for HVAC equipment.
+Whether you are sizing an air conditioning system, comparing heating equipment ratings, or translating thermal power specifications between imperial and metric units, this converter gives you the watt equivalent immediately in the browser.

 The Core Formula